HOW AN AIRPLANE FLIES?

 Landing gear

 The landing gear is positioned under the belly of the airplane and includes one set of wheels at the front and two sets of wheels at the rear.
 These wheels have the necessary arrangements to absorb the shock of landing and moving the airplane at high speed on the ground.
-The pilot has the hydraulic controls to deploy the landing gear before landing and retract it into the fuselage after the airplane takes off.
-The landing gear needs to be retracted into the fuselage to eliminate the additional drag it can create.

 How do airplane wings lift the airplane?

-The cross-section of an airplane wing has a curved shape at the top and is comparatively flat at the bottom.
-This shape makes the air move faster over the top of the wing compared to its movement at the bottom.
-As per the theory, the reason for the faster movement of air at the top is it has to cover more distance compared to the air moving at the bottom and the time for both movements are same.
-The result is the pressure of air on the top of the wing is less than the pressure exerted by the air at the bottom of the wing.
+As per the theory, the reason for the faster movement of air at the top is it has to cover more distance, compared to the air moving at the bottom.
+And the time for both movements is the same.
+As a result, the air pressure at the top of the wing is less than the air pressure at the bottom.

-The difference in pressure increases with the increase in the ground speed of the airplane, and at a particular speed, the pressure difference is capable of lifting the airplane into the air.
 The take-off speed for a light aircraft Cessna 150 can be around 62 MPH and jetliners use a takeoff speed of 149 to 177 MPH or more.
-This take-off speed is possible with the airplane’s nose pitched up at an angle of 5° to 15° (5° to 15° nose up enhances the lift from the wings).
+This take-off speed is possible with the airplane’s nose pitched up at 5° to 15°.
+5° to 15° nose up enhances the lift from the wings.

 Many people do not accept this theory and offer the following explanation.

-The increase in velocity above the wing is always coupled with a decrease in pressure.
-On the other hand, the air moving below the wing does not experience a significant change in direction or speed and so, the pressure below the wing is higher than the pressure above it.
-This difference in pressure results in a positive upward force and this is the lift.
-As the ground speed of the airplane increases, the lift or the pressure difference also increases and when the lift force is more than the gravitational force the airplane takes off.
+So, the pressure below the wing is higher than it is above.
+This difference in pressure results in a positive upward force called the lift.
+With the increase in airplane ground speed, the lift also increases and when the lift force is more than the gravitational force the airplane takes off.

-The three axes of an airplane’s flight and pitch, roll, and yaw
+The three axes of an airplane’s flight

 What are pitch, roll, and yaw?